Sputnik crisis: United States

 The Sputnik crisis sparked the American drive to retake the lead in space exploration from the Soviets, and it fueled its drive to land men on the Moon.
 American officials had a variety of opinions at the time, some registering alarm and others dismissing the satellite.
 Gerald Ford, a Republican US representative from Michigan, had stated, "We Middle Westerners are sometimes called isolationists.
-I don't agree with the label; but there can be no isolationists anywhere when a thermonuclear warhead can flash down from space at hypersonic speed to reach any spot on Earth minutes after its launching."
-Former US Rear Admiral Rawson Bennett, chief of naval operations, stated that Sputnik was a "hunk of iron almost anybody could launch".
+I don't agree with the label; but there can be no isolationists anywhere when a thermonuclear warhead can flash down from space at hypersonic speed to reach any spot on Earth minutes after its launching".
+Former US Rear Admiral Rawson Bennett, chief of naval operations, stated that Sputnik was a "hunk of iron almost anybody could launch", while former US Army general James M. Gavin described it as "the most significant military event of our time".

 The Sputnik crisis also spurred substantial transformation in the US science policy, which provided much of the basis for modern academic scientific research.
 Astronomer John Jefferies, at the High Altitude Observatory in 1957, recalled that it had received funding mostly from philanthropists.
 "The week after Sputnik went up, we were digging ourselves out of this avalanche of money that suddenly descended" from the federal government, he said.
 By the mid-1960s, NASA was providing almost 10% of the federal funds for academic research.

 Further expansion was made in the funding and research of space weapons and missile defense in the form of anti-ballistic missile proposals.
 Education programs were initiated to foster a new generation of engineers and support was dramatically increased for scientific research.
 Congress increased the National Science Foundation (NSF) appropriation for 1959 to $134 million, almost $100 million higher than the year before.
 By 1968, the NSF budget stood at nearly $500 million.

 According to Marie Thorsten, Americans experienced a "techno-other void" after the Sputnik crisis and still express longing for "another Sputnik" to boost education and innovation.
 In the 1980s, the rise of Japan (both its car industry and its 5th generation computing project) served to fan the fears of a "technology gap" with Japan.
-After the Sputnik crisis, leaders exploited an "awe doctrine" to organize learning "around a single model of educational national security, with math and science serving for supremacy in science and engineering, foreign languages and cultures for potential espionage, and history and humanities for national self-definition".
+After the Sputnik crisis, leaders exploited an "awe doctrine" to organize learning "around a strong model of educational national security: with math and science serving for supremacy in science and engineering, foreign languages and cultures for potential espionage, and history and humanities for national self-definition".
 US leaders were not able to exploit the image of Japan as effectively, despite its representations of super-smart students and a strong economy.